A worrying trend: children with eating disorders

 The progress in combating eating disorders is laudable, but we cannot become complacent and fall into the trap of believing the hard work has already been completed.
 This is especially true when it comes to educating children about eating disorders.
 In fact, figures released by hospitals around the UK indicate that efforts must be increased at all levels of schooling to highlight the dangers of eating disorders to children and teenagers.

 The figures alluded to above make for chilling reading.
-In Northern Ireland alone between 2006 and 2010, according to statistics from the Department of Health, 223 adults were treated in hospital for eating disorder related problems.
-On top of this, 79 children and teens between the ages of 10-18 were also admitted for issues brought on by eating disorders.
-Most chilling of all is that during this same timeframe at least twelve children under the age of ten required treatment due to their eating disorder.
+In Northern Ireland alone, between 2006 and 2010, according to statistics from the Department of Health, 223 adults were treated in hospital for eating disorder related problems.
+On top of this, 79 children and teens between the ages of 10 and 18 were also admitted for issues brought on by eating disorders.
+Most chilling of all is that during this same timeframe, at least 12 children under the age of 10 required treatment due to their eating disorder.

 If we extend the range to all of Britain, the prevalence of eating disorders in children and teens becomes even more obvious.
-For instance, the NHS reports that during the last three years 98 children between the ages of five and seven were admitted into hospital for problems brought on by eating disorders.
+For instance, the NHS reports that during the last three years, 98 children between the ages of 5 and 7 were admitted into hospital for problems brought on by eating disorders.
 Furthermore, the amount of young people with eating disorders increases with age.
-To illustrate this point here is a quick snap shot of how many children and teenagers required hospital treatment for an eating disorder over this same period:
+To illustrate this point, here is a quick snapshot of how many children and teenagers required hospital treatment for an eating disorder over this same period:

 - About 1,500 aged between 13 and 15